-All controlled medications must be hand-delivered to the school nurse, the main office, or the principal's designee by a parent or guardian at which time it will be counted and signed for.
+All controlled medications must be hand-delivered to the school nurse, or the principal's designee by a parent or guardian at which time it will be counted and signed for.
 Some examples of controlled medications include, but are not limited to: Ritalin, Dexedrine, Phenergan with Codeine, Ativan, Adderall, Tylenol #3, and Fiorinal with Codeine.